ivodolenc/nuxt-lazysizes/README.md

 <img :data-src="require('~/assets/media/image.jpg')" class="lazyload" />
 ```

-To fix that problem, the module provides `extendAssetUrls` option which can be used to extend the nuxt build loader and define custom tags with new attributes:
+✅ To fix this problem, the module provides `extendAssetUrls` option that can be used to extend the Nuxt build loader and define custom tags with new attributes:

 ```js
 // nuxt.config.js